bitlapravali/Codtech-It-Solutions/README.md

 5. **Information Gathering**: Maltego is particularly useful for gathering information about targets, such as websites, organizations, individuals, or networks.
 Users can use Maltego to discover related domains, IP addresses, email addresses, social media profiles, and other digital footprints associated with a target.
 This information can be invaluable for reconnaissance, threat intelligence, and cybersecurity investigations.

 Overall, Maltego is a versatile tool for gathering information and conducting investigations in the digital realm.
-Its intuitive interface, extensive data sources, and powerful visualization capabilities make it an essential tool for anyone involved in cybersecurity, intelligence analysis, or digital forensics.Step 1: Install Maltego
+Its intuitive interface, extensive data sources, and powerful visualization capabilities make it an essential tool for anyone involved in cybersecurity, intelligence analysis, or digital forensics.
+Step 1: Install Maltego
 Visit the official Maltego website.
 Download the appropriate version of Maltego for your operating system (Windows, macOS, or Linux).
 Follow the installation instructions provided by Maltego.